Harry Goschen: Career

 Goschen joined the family merchant banking firm Frühling & Göschen, and became involved in insurance.
 He was director of the Ocean Marine Insurance Co., Sun Insurance Office and Sun Life Assurance Society.
 His personality and role during the First World War were later recalled in The Times:

-In 1920, he merged his families bank Frühling & Göschen with Cunliffe Brothers, owned by Lord Cunliffe, to form Goschens & Cunliffe.
+In 1920, he merged his family's bank Frühling & Göschen with Cunliffe Brothers, owned by Lord Cunliffe, to form Goschens & Cunliffe.
 During his career, he served as chairman of the London Clearing banks, the National Provincial Bank and the Accepting Houses Committee, and as a director of the Chartered Bank of India, Australia, and China.
 Goschen also sat on various other boards and charities, including commissioner of the Public Works Loan Board, Warden of the Royal Chapel of the Savoy, Member House Committee of the London Hospital and served as Prime Warden of the Worshipful Company of Goldsmiths.

 Goschen was appointed a deputy lieutenant for Essex in 1920.
 He retired from business in 1936.